nxskok/pasias/docs/22-thingy.md

 ##                        NA's    : 2
 ```

 There are missing values all over the place. `length` has the
 most, but `lanes` and `span` also have a fair few.

-What `mutate_if` does is to create new columns (and, by
-default, give them the same names they had before), but only if
-something is true about the columns: in this case, we pick out the
-ones that are text (for which `is.character` is true) and then
-run `factor` on them to turn them into `factor`s.
-Then
-we run `summary` on the resulting data frame, and it counts up
-the number of different categories and the number of `NA`s for
-each of the now-factor columns.
-(Try running `summary` on the
-original data frame, the one with text columns, and see the difference.)

-`summary` is one of R's oldest multi-coloured functions.
-When
-you feed it a fitted model object like a regression, it shows you the
-intercept and slopes, R-squared and stuff like that; when you feed it
-a data frame, it summarizes each column.
+`mutate_if` requires a logical condition, something that is true or false, about the column and then something to do with it.
+In words, "for each column that is text, replace it (temporarily) with the factor version of itself."

-I think the reason it doesn't handle text stuff very well is that,
+Extra: I think the reason `summary` doesn't handle text stuff very
-originally, text columns that were read in from
+well is that, originally, text columns that were read in from files
-files *got turned  into* factors,
-and if you didn't want that to happen, you had to
+*got turned into* factors, and if you didn't want that to happen,
-explicitly stop it yourself.
+you had to explicitly stop it yourself.
 Try mentioning
 `stringsAsFactors=F` to a veteran R user, and watch their
 reaction, or try it yourself by reading in a data file with text
 columns using `read.table` instead of